 Aside from registration and hosting, here are a few other common situations where DNS will come into play.

-Some merchants will have their domain name's DNS service pointed to 3dcart's DNS for the hosting.
-However for email, they may want to an external service to host and handle their email.
+Merchants will typically have their domain name's DNS service pointed to Shift4Shop's DNS for the hosting.
+However for email, they will need to use an external mail service to host and handle their email.
 For example, Gmail for Business is available to handle domain email or perhaps you have your own mail exchange service that you'd like to use.
-To have your email handled outside of 3dcart, we will need to change the domain's "MX Record."
+For this type of setup, you will need to change the domain's "MX Record."

 In some cases, you may want to add a sub-domain to your main domain name.
-A sub-domain is something[dot]yourdomain where your main domain acts as the top level, while a prefix acts as its sub.
+A sub-domain is something[dot]yourdomain where your main domain acts as the main site, while a prefix acts as its sub.
 This allows you to keep the same basic presence of the domain, but with different prefixes for different aspects.

-For example, perhaps you'd like to have shop.yourdomain.com in order to keep your main site and your shopping cart as separate entities.
-Another example can be for merchants using 3rd party services that require a something[dot]the-domain.
+For example, you may be using a 3rd party service that require a something[dot]the-domain.
 Again, whoever handles your domain's DNS (Check WHOIS) will handle the sub-domain change.

-If it's 3dcart who is handling your DNS, let us know what the sub-domain will be and where it will point.
-Based on where it's pointing, we will either create an A record on your DNS, or a CNAME.
+If it's Shift4Shop who is handling your DNS, you can also add this in the Manage DNS tool.
+For typical sub-domain setups, you will need to either create an A record on your DNS, or a CNAME.

 Q: What's the difference between an "A Record" and a "CNAME?"